Cosmo-Tech/cosmotech-api-java-client/docs/OrganizationApi.md

 # **getOrganizationAccessControl**
 > OrganizationAccessControl getOrganizationAccessControl(organizationId, identityId)

-Get a control access for the Organization
+get a control acccess for the Organization

 ### Example
 ```java